dsrhaslab/lazyfs/README.md

 crash=true
 ```

-I recommend following the `simple` cache configuration (indicating the cache size and using a similar configuration file as `default.toml`), since it's currently the most tested schema in our experiments.
+We recommend following the `simple` cache configuration (indicating the cache size and using a similar configuration file as `default.toml`), since it's currently the most tested schema in our experiments.
 Additionally, for the section **[cache]**, you can specify the following:

 -   **apply_eviction**: Whether the cache should behave like the real page cache, evicting pages when the cache fills to the maximum.